powsybl/powsybl-core/docs/user/itools/compare-security-analysis-results.md

-# Compare security analysis results
+# iTools compare security analysis results

 The `compare-security-analysis-results` command is used to compare [security-analysis](../../simulation/security/security.md#outputs) results, stored in JSON.